Last Updated on July 23, 2021 by Ope Quadri

 N-Power program recruitment is the fairest in the history of Nigeria.

 Mrs. Maryam Uwais is a recipient of Nigeria’s national honours Member of the Order of the Federal Republic (MFR).

-Instituted by the National Honors Act No. 5 of 1964, during the First Nigerian Republic, national honours are awarded Nigerians who have rendered service to the benefit of the nation.
-Maryam Uwais is among Nigerians who wears the national honour cap.
+Instituted by the National Honors Act No. 5 of 1964, during the First Nigerian Republic, national honours are awarded to Nigerians who have rendered service to the benefit of the nation.
+Maryam Uwais is among Nigerians who wear the national honour cap.